Background Music Under Public Domain

 How can a song belong to the public domain?

 Any song that belongs to the Public Domain can be for one of these two reasons:

-It is a song whose copyright has expired beyond its term of application – the above-mentioned 50-70 years after the death of its author-.
+- It’s a song that was “born” in the public domain because it was created before copyright existed - It is a song whose copyright has expired beyond its term of application – the above-mentioned 70-95 years after the death of its author-.

 There is a peculiar case that is often confused with the public domain.